Ali-Umed/fast-order/readme.md

-# Fast React
+# Fast Order

-Fast React is a responsive pizza ordering application built with React.js.
+Fast Order is a responsive pizza ordering application built with React.js.
 Users can easily order their favorite pizza by providing their name, address, and location, and they will receive an estimated arrival time for their order.
 The application utilizes modern React features, React Router for navigation, Redux Toolkit for state management, and Tailwind CSS for styling.

 ## Features